raybellis/RRT/README.md

 - depth-of-field
 - caustics

-The current implementation supports only a limited number of 3D primitives:
+The current implementation supports a limited number of 3D primitives:
 - spheres (of course!)
 - cubes
 - infinite planes
+- triangle
+- triangle meshes (via Open Asset Import Library)
 - compound (parent node for collections of the above)

 Arbitrary homogenous transformations are supported to move and deform primitives, but as yet these transformations cannot be nested.
 That is to say, a compound node cannot yet have a transformation that applies to all child nodes within it.